 Rather than actually negotiate a good settlement for their client, settlement factories run what I refer to as a “volume business.”
-They PRE-ARRANGE an often inflated settlement price with the copyright holder, so the copyright troll will agree to the arrangement with minimal [or no] effort by the so-called defense attorney.
+They PRE-ARRANGE an often inflated settlement price with the copyright holder, so they will agree to the arrangement with minimal [or no] effort by the so-called defense attorney.

 Why settlement factory attorneys are PART OF THE PROBLEM of copyright trolling.

 This arrangement creates a “cottage industry,” where the so-called defense attorney and the plaintiff attorney (who are supposed to be opponents) are allies for profit.
 Settlement factory attorneys are part of the problem of copyright trolling; they are not part of the solution, and the only one that gets hurt is the accused defendant.
 Why?
 Because with settlement factories, the accused defendant almost NEVER gets the lowest possible settlement amount.